Nature-related Financial Disclosures based on the Task force on Nature-related Financial Disclosures (TNFD) Recommendations

 Refer to Environmental Performance Data* -

-C1.1:Range of Changes in Land, Freshwater and Ocean Use by Degree of Nature and Type of Business(Projects Completed in Fiscal 2023)
+Changes in Land, Freshwater and Ocean Use

 C1.1 by Degree of Nature and Type of Business

-Naturalness of the area surrounding the construction site = A score representing the weighted average of the extent of natural vegetation within a 2 km radius from the center of the construction site, based on area.
+Naturalness of the area surrounding the construction/business site = A score representing the weighted average of the extent of natural vegetation within a 2 km radius from the center of the construction site, based on area.

 High: Within a legally protected area, with a naturalness score of 7 or more (containing a lot of natural vegetation and secondary forests that closely resemble natural vegetation)